 - Milk powder is added for the richness in taste.
 If you want a substitution for milk powder meal in Gajar Halwa then you can replace it with any of the following: Khoya / mawa (dried milk solids), condensed milk, ricotta cheese, almond meal.

 - With pressure cooker Gajar Halwa recipe, it is important that you add sugar in 2 parts.
 One part in the starting, right after a couple of minutes sauteing gajar in the ghee.
 And the second part of sugar is added when the halwa is pressure cooked.
 These two steps guarantee that you get the perfectly candied and rich halwa oozing with exotic flavors.

-- I have added 3 tbsp of ghee for this recipe.
-If you want to cut down the ghee part, then add only 1 Tbsp in the beginning.
+- I have added 3 tablespoons of ghee for this recipe.
+If you want to cut down the ghee part, then add only 1 tablespoon in the beginning.
 But never skip the ghee which we add at the end.
 The addition of ghee at the end brings out an incredibly rich flavour and gives it a great finishing touch.

 - Stirring carrots in hot ghee and sauteeing for a little time adds a great flavor.

 - You can also replace sugar with jaggery or dates.

 How to serve Gajar Halwa?